nosas/blog/toonvision/object_detection/article.md

 SSD model does not detect Toons.
 Two options: Increase Toon weights in dataset or modify entire dataset to include only Cogs.
-It's more important to detect Cogs, so we may just exclude all Toons for the time being.
 Another option is to tweak the model's thresholds, such as number of layers in the feature extractor.
+It's more important to detect Cogs so I will exclude Toons from the dataset.

+I generated new TensorFlow record files which consist purely of Cog

 ---
 ## Extract objects from an image